DrAcula27/freeCodeCamp_responsiveWebDesign_tributePage/README.md

 ## Project Requirements

-Build a Tribute Page
+**Objective**:

-Objective: Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks.
+Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks.
 Do not copy this demo project.

-User Stories:
+**User Stories**:

 - [x] Your tribute page should have a main element with a corresponding id of main, which contains all other elements
 - [x] You should see an element with an id of title, which contains a string (i.e. text), that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug")